projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 The PIRQ routing for IOAPIC and PIC is dealt with differently.

-* For IOAPIC, the irq pin is allocated in a round-robin fashion within the pins permitted for PCI devices.
-The irq information will be built into ACPI DSDT table then passed to guest VM.
+* For IOAPIC, the IRQ pin is allocated in a round-robin fashion within the pins permitted for PCI devices.
+The IRQ information will be built into ACPI DSDT table then passed to guest VM.

 * For PIC, the pin2irq information is maintained in a pirqs[] array (the array size is 8 representing 8 shared PIRQs).
-When a PCI device tries to allocate a pirq pin, it will do a balancing calculation to figure out a best pin vs. irq pair.
+When a PCI device tries to allocate a pirq pin, it will do a balancing calculation to figure out a best pin vs. IRQ pair.
 The irq# will be programed into PCI INTLINE config space and the pin# will be built into ACPI DSDT table then passed to guest VM.

-.. note:: "irq" here is also called as "gsi" in ACPI terminology .
+.. note:: "IRQ" here is also called as "GSI" in ACPI terminology.

 Regarding to INT A/B/C/D for PCI devices, DM just allocates them evenly prior to PIRQ routing and then programs into PCI INTPIN config space.